joe4k/conversation-nlu-ta-pi/README.md

 7.  edit .env file and copy/paste the credentials for NLU, Conversation and Weather services (you will create these next).
 ```

-To create Natural Language Understanding (NLU) and Conversation service credentials, on your terminal window, execute the following:
+To create Tone Analyzer (TA), Natural Language Understanding (NLU) and Conversation service credentials, on your terminal window, execute the following:
 ```
 1.  cf login   ==>  connects you to your bluemix account
   - API endpoint: https://api.ng.bluemix.net